xrrhythmsuk/xruk-player/assets/tunes/tune-lab-en.md

 ## Band Camp 2025

 ### [Angel](/#/listen/Tune%20Lab/Angel)
-Sign: *Finger down, draw a halo around your head*
+Sign: *Finger down, draw a halo above your head*
 Difficulty: Easy

 An old Barking Bateria/Rhythms of Resistance tune that has survived on the London samba-fusion scene, where it’s still called Voodoo.
 We changed the name for cultural sensitivity and because it matches the sign.
 A [different version](https://player.rhythms-of-resistance.org/#/listen/Voodoo/) with a more involved low surdo line has also ended up on the RoR Player, though apparently it doesn’t get played.